-U.S. Representative Rob Woodall (GA 07) issued the following statement with regard to House-passed supplemental legislation to address the crisis on the southern border.
+U.S. Representative Rob Woodall issued the following statement with regard to the House passage of a Continuing Resolution to fund the government through December 11, 2014.

 Woodall represents the Seventh Congressional District of Georgia, and serves as Chairman of the Republican Study Committee.

 1725 Longworth HOB

 Rob Woodall serves the 7th district of GA in the U.S. House of Representatives and serves on the House Committee on Rules, the House Budget Committee, and the House Committee on Oversight and Government Reform.
 Rob also serves as Chairman of the Republican Study Committee’s Budget and Spending Task Force.

 Rob was born and raised in Georgia, graduated from Marist School in 1988, attended Furman University for his undergraduate degree and received his law degree from the University of Georgia